aulb/aulb.github.io.old/_posts/2017-11-02-storytime.markdown

 - ◇ How would you deal with missing deadlines
 - ◇ Tell me about a time where you miss a deadline and the resolution
 - ◇ Describe your old boss, how would they rate you
+- ◇ How do you handle conflicts between teammates
+- ◇ How do you deal with getting stuck or hitting a wall
+- ◇ What do you do when there is a downtime in between development cycles
+- ◇ How do you request more time for a project

 # Hobbies
 - ◇ What other non technical interest do you have